chaturay/serverless-artillery/README.md

 - Please refer to Artillery.io's [doc](https://artillery.io/docs/script-reference/#payload-files) to understand how to customize `script.yml` to use CSV files.
 - The CSV files should be under the same directory as `serverless.yml`.
 - You would need to redeploy everytime the CSV file is changed (unlike `script.yml`).

+## Advanced customization use cases
+- You would need to use [custom deployment assets](#tutorial-3-performance-test-with-custom-deployment-assets) when you want to make even more customizations to how serverless-artillery works.
+It generates a local copy of the serverless function code that can be edited and redeployed with your changed settings.
+- You'll want to do this if you need to alter hard-coded limits.
+- See [Serverless Framework docs](https://serverless.com/framework/docs/providers/aws/) for load generation function configuration related documentation.
+- See [Artillery.io docs](https://artillery.io/docs/script-reference/) for script configuration related documentation.

 # Troubleshooting
 ### Problems installing?